DMCA Exemption Sought to Save 'Abandoned' Online Games - Slashdot

 Re: (Score:2)

+It used to be between 20 and 30 years in 1790, back when distribution of media was slow...

+For it to be longer now rather than shorter is ridiculous and a clear case of extorting and abusing the public.

 Are there specific favorites to save?
-(Score:3)
+(Score:4, Interesting)

 I'd hate to see some of the classics of my youth lost forever due to legal issues with unlocking DRM.
 Personally, I would appreciate seeing the game authors prepared to unlock the content with a final patch as a responsible sign-off to their customers when they abandon publishing that particular content, or running the servers.
 There are a few particular favorites, such as the old "Marathon" games, that I'd welcome seeing in Steam or preserved for posterity for some of our children.